Retired Faculty Benefits

-Cultural Events: These include theater and dance events, University Chorale concerts, various musical programs, lectures, exhibitions at the McMullen Museum of Art, liturgical events, and many more cultural events.
+Multi-Cultural Events: Throughout the academic year, Boston College sponsors a variety of multi-cultural activities open to all members of the University community.
+These include theater and dance events, University Chorale concerts, various musical and dance programs, lectures, guided tours of exhibitions at the McMullen Museum of Art, liturgical events, and many other events.

-Museum Program: Boston College’s membership in the Museum of Fine Arts entitles the University to fifteen permanent passes for visits to the Museum without charge during the year.
+Museum of Fine Arts, Museum of Science Program: Boston College’s membership in the Museum of Fine Arts entitles the University to fifteen permanent passes for visits to the Museum without charge during the year.
 Retired faculty members are welcome to use these passes.
-The passes may be borrowed at the main desk of the O’Neill Library and returned there after the visit.
+The passes may be borrowed at the circulation desk of the O’Neill Library and returned there after the visit.

-Parking: Entering the Brighton campus from Lake Street, just up the hill one sees the building clearly marked as 3 Lake Street.
-The parking spaces first encountered are reserved for those who work in that building.
-Members of the Association of Retired Faculty may park past those spaces and over the hill behind the School of Theology and Ministry.
+On-Campus Parking: Entering the Brighton campus from Lake Street, 3 Lake Street, the location of the Donovan Retired Faculty Suite, is the building immediately on the left.
+The parking spaces just beyond 3 Lake Street are reserved for those who work in the building.
+Retired faculty may park past those spaces or in the parking lot over the hill behind 9 Lake Street, the School of Theology and Ministry.

-If there are no available parking spots, arrangements have been made for retired faculty to park in certain areas of the Commonwealth Garage for scheduled BCARF meetings and events.
+If desired, a retiree may also purchase a “G” permit for the year.
+For complete information go to www.bc.edu/offices/transportation (click Visitor/Guest Parking), call the Office of Transportation (617-552-0151) or send an email to Transportation@bc.edu. ed BCARF meetings and events.
 The first twenty minutes are free, then $3 for each additional hour, payable upon exiting the garage.
 If desired, a retiree may also purchase a “G” permit for the year.
 For complete information go to www.bc.edu/offices/transportation

 Boston College Publications: Retired faculty members are eligible to receive several university publications including the Retired Faculty Newsletter, BC Chronicle, and BC Magazine